HDMS Najaden (1796): Design

 Najaden was the first ship that the great Danish naval architect F.C.H.
 Hohlenberg designed after he returned home from training abroad.
 She had several revolutionary innovations and bore more resemblance to 19th century sailing warships than 18th century examples.
-HMS Nymphen was the only other member of the class.
+HDMS Nymphen was the only other member of the class.

 Najaden had a slab-sided hull and the typical Hohlenberg pinkie stern, with a place for two stern chaser guns.
 Gardiner suggests that the pinkie stern and increased tumblehome towards the stern permitted the vessel to fire over the quarters.
 Naval warfare in the Baltic made extensive use of oared gunboats, which would fire on becalmed vessels from the quarter, an angle that normally broadside guns could not cover.
 The pinkie stern was unpopular with the British, who removed it when they refitted her.

 Compared to many British frigates of the same period, her main gun deck ports were closer to the water (at 6 ft when loaded with full supplies), and she had less carrying capacity for supplies.
 This made sense as Hohlenberg expected that her primary area for operations would be the Baltic, but it would have been difficult for her to be in full action in heavy weather in the open Atlantic.